Santa Croce del Sannio: 11th Century

-In the year 1000, Santa Croce was a hamlet of the Cassinesi, the origins of the Santa Croce family, which became very powerful under the Angevins.
+In the year 1000, Santa Croce became a hamlet of the Cassinesi.
+The hamlet also became the origin location of the Santacroce family, which became very powerful under the Angevins.

 Angevin Period (12th-13th Century)

 William I “the bad” of Sicily took the land from the Cassinesi and donated it to Rodolfo Alemagno who owned it from 1172 to 1183.
-During this time Santa Croce was had the differentiating phrase 'di Morcone' added to avoid confusion with another Santa Croce, called Magliano.
+During this time Santa Croce had the differentiating suffix 'di Morcone' added to avoid confusion with another Santa Croce, called Magliano.

-The cult in the Samnite village has very ancient roots.
-In a land registry ordered by Frederick II in 1239, the description of the territory of Santa Croce mentions a "Colle di San Giovanni."
+In a land registry ordered by Frederick II in 1239, the description of the territory of Santa Croce has listed a "Colle di San Giovanni."
+(English: Hill of Saint John).

-In 1245 the church of the Holy Cross was rebuilt by the Franciscans.
+In 1245 the Church of the Holy Cross (which the land was named after) was rebuilt by the Franciscans.

 Subsequently, in 1277, the estate came under the ownership of William of Santa Croce.
 Later, under Charles II of Anjou, it was transferred to Manfredi of Santa Croce, who eventually sold it to Siginulfo, Count of Telese.

 The two clusters of dwellings (the casalia hominum recorded in the monastic cartularies) that can be identified in the building fabric of Vicoli Tiglio and Via Dianella were progressively incorporated into the Norman castrum, which included the cluster of houses located downstream from the castle.
 The first of the two farmhouses, along with the surrounding building growth, was enclosed within a wall that reached as far as the current Palazzo Giovine in the early 12th century.

 As the period continued, the population increased further, with the need for a further neighbourhood coming into fruition.
 It was formed based on a modular subdivision.
 Under these circumstances, the castle became a feudal residence, albeit temporarily, with the construction of the commune's tower.